yoelhor/aad-b2c-tools/README.md

 ![XML Schema quick help](media/hover.gif)

 ### Application Insights
 Collect logs from Azure AD B2C and diagnose problems with your Azure AD B2C vscode extension.
 Read more [here](https://github.com/yoelhor/aad-b2c-vs-code-extension/blob/master/src/help/app-insights.md).
 The logs are organized by the **policy name**, **correlation Id** (the application insights presents the first digit of the correlation Id), and the **log timestamp**.
-This allows you to find the relevant log based on the lcoal timestamp and see the user jouney as executed by Azure AD B2C.
+This allows you to find the relevant log based on the local timestamp and see the user journey as executed by Azure AD B2C.

 ![Application Insights](media/ai.png)